 RV & Motorhome Registration in North Dakota

-If your vehicle falls under this category you are required to register it on an annual basis as a "house car."
+If your vehicle falls under this category, you are required to register it as a motor home.

-- First and foremost, complete an Application for Certificate of Title and Registration of a Vehicle.
+- First and foremost, complete an Application for Certificate of Title and Registration of a Vehicle (Form SFN 2872).
 You can also find this form at any North Dakota Motor Vehicle office.
-Be sure when filling it out that you circle "house car" in section V of the application.

 - You must also include a registration fee that is based on the number of years registered and 40% of the actual weight of your house car according to NDDOT's Passenger Fee Schedule.
 If you're confused about trying to determine this fee, call NDDOT at (701) 328-2725.

 - You may also be required to complete a State Board of Equalization Statement of Mobile Home Full Consideration (Form SFN3004) with your registration/title application.